Commission urges Title IX reforms at University of Tennessee

 KNOXVILLE, Tenn.
-(AP) — An independent commission recommended changes at the University of Tennessee on Saturday to address “hostile sexual environment” allegations a year after a multimillion-dollar settlement of a Title IX case.
+(AP) — An independent commission says the University of Tennessee should improve its responses to allegations of sexual harassment and sexual violence on campus.

+The commission made its recommendations public on Saturday, nearly a year after the university agreed to pay nearly $2.5 million to settle a Title IX lawsuit filed by eight women who accused Tennessee of fostering a “hostile sexual environment” through a policy of indifference toward complaints against athletes.

-The commission’s long-awaited report suggests selecting a Title IX coordinator for the entire University of Tennessee system and enhancing campus staffing and resources to address Title IX issues, including case management, care and support, education and training.
+The commission suggests selecting a Title IX coordinator for the entire University of Tennessee system and enhancing campus staffing and resources to address Title IX issues, including case management, care and support, education and training.
 Another recommendation involved updating and modifying policy, grievance procedures and student codes of conduct.

-“While training, prevention and awareness efforts have increased on nearly all UT campuses over the last several years, there remain pockets on each campus where training could be more consistent or comprehensive for both students and employees,” the commission’s report says.

-After the university agreed to a $2.48 million settlement of Title IX complaints filed by eight women last July, University of Tennessee President Joe DiPietro announced the commission and its mandate to review programs throughout the university system.
+Title IX is the federal law that guides schools on their responses to sexual harassment and sexual violence.

 Most Read Stories